Woman dead after being shot in the head in St. Louis

-ST. LOUIS — A woman is dead after being shot in the head in St. Louis' Pine Lawn neighborhood Thursday evening, St. Louis Police Department's Homicide Division said.
+ST. LOUIS — A woman is dead after being shot in the head in St. Louis' Mark Twain I-70 Industrial neighborhood Thursday evening, St. Louis Police Department's Homicide Division said.

+Officers responded to a shooting just before 6:30 p.m.
+Thursday to the 4700 block of Riverview Boulevard.

-Officers said just before 6:30 p.m.
-Thursday, a woman in her 20s was found with a gunshot wound at the intersection of Planned Industrial and Stratford avenues.
+A 30-year-old woman was found with a gunshot wound to her head and was transported to a local hospital where she was pronounced dead.

+Police on scene told 5 On Your Side they believe she was dumped from a vehicle at the location.
 The incident seems to have happened under a nearby viaduct and roadway.

-The victim was transported to a local hospital where she was later pronounced dead.

 Police did not provide any further information regarding this incident.